-1.1 This document sets out the Water Supply Industry's requirements for the installation, commissioning and on-site compliance testing of the Type BA Device - a Verifiable Backflow Preventer with Reduced Pressure Zone - which can be referred to as either a BA device or RPZ valve.
-This document should be read in conjunction with The Water Supply (Water Fittings) Regulations 1999, The Water Supply (Water Fittings) (Scotland) Byelaws 2014 and Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.
+1.1 This Approved Installation Method (AIM) sets out the Water Supply Industry's requirements for the installation, commissioning and on-site compliance testing of the Type BA Device - a Verifiable Backflow Preventer with Reduced Pressure Zone - which can be referred to as either a BA device or RPZ valve.
+This AIM should be read in conjunction with The Water Supply (Water Fittings) Regulations 1999, The Water Supply (Water Fittings) (Scotland) Byelaws 2014 and Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.

-Reference to 'regulations' in this document means The Water Supply (Water Fittings) Regulations 1999, The Water Supply (Water Fittings) (Scotland) Byelaws 2014 and Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.
+Reference to 'regulations' in this AIM means the Water Supply (Water Fittings) Regulations 1999, the Water Supply (Water Fittings) (Scotland) Byelaws 2014 and the Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.